codebulb/LambdaOmega/README.md

 F.function((Integer k, Integer v) -> k - v).apply(e(3, 2))
 F.biFunction((E<Integer, Integer> it) -> it.k - it.v).apply(3, 2)
 ```
-As of V. 0.2, LambdaOmega features two additional interfaces which act as a convenient multi-interface to Java’s `FunctionalInterface`s:
+Moreover, LambdaOmega features two additional interfaces which act as a convenient multi-interface to Java’s `FunctionalInterface`s:
 * `FunctionalI` combines all 1-ary function interfaces (except for `UnaryOperator` which is mutually incompatible with `Function`)
 * `BiFunctionalI` combines all 2-ary function interfaces (except for `BinaryOperator` which is mutually incompatible with `BiFunction`)